Psychological Healing

 More often than not, however, pride and spiritual blindness harden our hearts to genuine love, and we end up treating God’s precious love with indifference and contempt.
 Some souls effectively defile love and condone sin even as they think they are serving God’s will.

-The true reprobate, therefore, is the one who rejects love—not because God has withheld it from him in the first place, but because his own pride has pushed love out of his heart.
+True reprobates, therefore, are those who reject love—not because God has withheld it from them in the first place, but because their own pride has pushed love out of their hearts.

-Nevertheless, a humble prayer for mercy could cast out the darkness to fill his heart with love and rescue his soul from the predestined destruction.
+Nevertheless, a humble prayer for mercy could cast out the darkness to fill the heart of any reprobate with love and rescue his or her soul from the predestined destruction of the wicked.

 Come now, let us set things right, says the LORD: Though your sins be like scarlet, they may become white as snow; Though they be crimson red, they may become white as wool.
 If you are willing, and obey, you shall eat the good things of the land; But if you refuse and resist, the sword shall consume you: for the mouth of the LORD has spoken!